MartinThoma/MartinThoma.github.io/_posts/2012-04-16-url-shortener.md

 title: URL shortener
 author: Martin Thoma
 date: 2012-04-16 15:12:57.000000000 +02:00
-categories:
-- The Web
+category: The Web
-tags:
-- Web Service
+tags: Web Service
 ---
 URL shortening services are Websites, which offer redirections from one of their pages with short URLs to your page (with a long URL).
 URL shortening